rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

     where (rb, rc) = partitionSecondEithers xs
 ```

-Fun exercise 1:  Identify obvious conservation law for the list lengths.
-Use QuickCheck or similar to verify it.
+Fun exercise 1:  Identify the obvious conservation law for list lengths.
+Use QuickCheck or other property testing library to verify it.
-It does not make the test any weaker if we test just one type, say `a ~ b ~ c ~ Int` why?
+It does not make the test any weaker if we test just one type, say `a ~ b ~ c ~ Int`, can you provide a formal reason why?
 Fun exercise 2: Use paper and pencil to formally prove that this implementation satisfies that law[^solution1].
 This exercise shows, formal reasoning does not need to be complex or advanced.
 Fun exercise 3: Change the above code to violate the conservation law.
 Notice that such code would be hard